FREQUENTLY ASKED QUESTIONS

 No. Your permit is prorated on a weekly basis.
 If you purchase a permit in the middle of the month, you will pay for the remaining weeks of that month.

-Anyone who does not have a CSU ID, therefore no access to CampusNet, is not able to select PRD.
+Anyone who does not have a CSU ID is not able to select PRD.

 Yes.
 Any employee receiving a paycheck are eligible for PRD as a payment option and may also purchase parking hangtags with a credit/debit card (Visa, MC or Discover).